xiaowu2008/monorepo-ChonghuiWu/Assignment3/README.md

 # TODO Please edit the following information in your assignment

-- Name:
+- Name: Chonhui Wu
 - How many hours did it take you to complete this assignment?
+About 5 hours
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
-(Cite them below)
+(Cite them below) I clicked the related link and searched Gilded Rose kata on google.
-  - tbd
-  - tbd
+  Also spend some time in Glided Rose in World of Warcraft :)
 - (Optional) What was your favorite part of the assignment?
+  The Glided Rose part.
 - (Optional) How would you improve the assignment?

 # Implementation Logistics